Fantasy football: Prescott, Allen lead Week 11 quarterback rankings

 Patrick Mahomes, Lamar Jackson and Tom Brady round out my Top 5 options for Week 11.
 Joe Burrow, Aaron Rodgers, Justin Herbert, Ryan Tannehill and Tua Tagovailoa also land in my Top 10.

-Mac Jones and Tyrod Taylor are among the other quarterbacks I would consider starting if you are weak at the position.
+Tyrod Taylor is among the other quarterbacks I would consider starting if you are weak at the position.

 Matthew Stafford and Teddy Bridgewater should be out of all lineups as the Denver Broncos and Los Angeles Rams serve Week 11 byes.
 Continue to monitor the status of Arizona Cardinals quarterback Kyler Murray, as he could return from a two-game injury absence.